g200kg/webaudio-controls/docs/knobsamples.md

 }
 </style>

-# WebAudio-Controls Knob Samples from KnobGallery
+# Knob Samples from KnobGallery

 These knobs are randomly picked up from the "knob gallery".
 These are published as public domain or Creative-Commons data by the following people's efforts.